chrisrodriguez528-cell/chrisrodriguez528-cell/README.md

 ## Hi there 👋

-:penguin: I am a recent graduate diving into the analytical world through self learning and project creations.
+:penguin: Recent graduate diving into the analytical world through self learning and project creations.

 :notebook: Currently open for work, and working on side projects revolving around data analytics surrounding healthcare and tech.